Gloria Ford Gilmer: Post-doctoral career

 Much of Gilmer's work has been in ethnomathematics; she was described as a "leader in the field" by Scott W. Williams, a mathematics professor at SUNY Buffalo.

 An example of this research is when, based on fieldwork in New York and Baltimore, Gilmer and her assistants, 14-year-old Stephanie Desgrottes and teacher Mary Potter, observed and interviewed both hair stylists and customers in the two cities' salons, inquiring about tessellations in box braids (box-shaped tessellations resembling brick walls) and triangular braids (tessellations resembling equilateral triangles), two styles that restrict the movement of the hair when the head is tossed.
 While these hair stylists do not generally think of what they do as mathematical, Gilmer detailed the many mathematically based patterns in these and other types of braiding and how they are found in nature, such as the tessellating hexagons found in braids that resembles the flesh of pineapples and the honeycombs in beehives.
 As an educator, Gilmer used these results to create classroom activities for students to understand the mathematics of hair braiding.

 In the early 1980s, Gilmer was the first African American woman to be on the board of governors of the Mathematical Association of America.
 Between 1981 and 1984, Gilmer was a research associate at the United States Department of Education, where she was part of the Office of Educational Research and Improvement.
+Gilmer traveled to Adelaide, Australia in 1984 to attend the Fifth International Commission of Mathematical Education (ICME-5) to present on improvements to the IEA Mathematics Study, an international mathematics assessment test.
 In 1985 she co-founded and the executive board of International Study Group on Ethnomathematics (ISGEm), of which she was the President from 1985 to 1996.
 She was also the second person, and first woman, to give the National Association of Mathematicians' Cox-Talbot lecture, which was named in honour of the first and fourth African Americans to receive PhDs in mathematics.

 In 2008, Gilmer became the president of Math-Tech, a corporation that aims to take new research material and create more effective mathematics curricula, particularly with respect to women and minorities.

 In 2022, Gilmer became the first Black woman mathematician to have her papers archived in the Manuscript Division of the Library of Congress.